 It is surprising to see that the not-for-profit servicers were third on our list of complaints per 100,000 borrowers.
 Because these companies are not profit-driven, it seems that they would be less likely to harass borrowers or engage in dishonest practices.
 This appears to not be the case, however, in our analysis.
 Out of the five not-for-profit servicers, nearly half of the federal complaints were made against MOHELA.
 We predict that some of the smaller not-for-profit servicers would rank at or near the top of the list if they were not all grouped together.
 Note: we did not break up these servicers because we only had data for the number of borrowers for the group as a whole.

 Another interesting statistic that we found is that, despite private student loans making up only around 10% of the total student loan market, 42% of all complaints against servicers were made regarding private student loans.
 Private student loans are often seen as more risky for borrowers, as they typically have higher interest rates and less benefits.
 While the government offers many perks - such as deferment & forbearance protections, forgiveness, and income-driven repayment plans - private lenders usually aren't so generous.
 Private student loan borrowers may have complained more due to private lenders' limited repayment plans and options for those who are facing hardship, among other reasons.
 It should be noted that private borrowers do have the option of student loan refinancing and consolidation, though it is tough to qualify for.

 Finally, we were very surprised to see the OSLA Servicing had 0 complaints.
-Though this may be because the company has exceptional customer service and gives its effort to help borrowers, it is unusual to see even the best student loan company receive no complaints at all due to the nature of the business.
+Though this may be because the company has exceptional customer service and gives its effort to help borrowers, it is unusual to see even the best student loans company receive no complaints at all due to the nature of the business.
 We are eager to see how OSLA fares in 2017.